Every thriving startup succeeds on a mixture of innovative vision, specialist knowledge, and above all, perseverance.

 - How to know you might need a mentor

 - What to look for in a mentor

 Now, let's dive in!

-Broadly speaking, a mentor is an experienced and trusted figure providing guidance and advice to someone with less experience.
+Broadly speaking, a mentor is an experienced and trusted figure providing guidance and personalized advice to someone with less experience.
 Think Mr. Miyagi: